Square-Six/SquareSix.Core/README.md

 ## Package Includes
 ```
-- SimpleIOC: A simple IOC container for services.
+- SimpleIOC: A simple container for registering and retreiving services.
 - AsyncCommand: Asynchronous commands for your command bindings.
 - BaseViewModel: InitAsync overide method, Title, and IsBusy property.
 - BaseListViewModel: Handles ListViews/CollectionViews, paging, ItemSource, PullToRefresh, and Row selection etc.
 - BasePropertyChangedModel: Based off of FodyWeavers and auto implements INotifyPropertyChanged on properties.
 - ContentViewExtensions: AttachLifecycleToPage (OnAppearing, OnDisappearing).
 - HttpExtensions: Used in the RestService and making http requests.
 - RequestUtils: AddJsonContent, AppendQueryParameter, AppendUrlSegment, and Combine methods.
 Used for HttpRequests.
+Using this service to make requests will output the Http request data to the console.
 - Converters: InverseBoolConverter.
 - EventToCommandBehavior: Allows binding xamarin controls EventHandlers to a command in the ViewModel.
 ```